-- 1) Being a signed member of a MarinTrust accepted FIP - 2) Pass a MarinTrust audit of the production site2
+- 1. Being a signed member of a MarinTrust accepted FIP - 2.
+Pass a MarinTrust audit of the factory2

-All production site audit applications and site audits shall be carried out according to MarinTrust QMS doc.
+All factory audit applications and audits shall be carried out according to MarinTrust QMS doc.
 A2 (Guidelines for CBs managing applications for certification for the MarinTrust Programme) and doc.
 A4 (Conducting of MarinTrust Factory/Site audits by approved CBs).

-If at any time the third party CB withdraws compliance to the MarinTrust standard from the production site, they shall notify the MarinTrust Secretariate who will remove the companies Acceptance Document from the MarinTrust website and the Improver Programme acceptance will be revoked.
+If at any time the third party CB withdraws compliance to the MarinTrust standard from the production site, they shall notify the MarinTrust Secretariat who will remove the companies Acceptance Document from the MarinTrust website and the Improver Programme acceptance will be revoked.
 This will be done in line with the QMS doc.
 A5 (The issuing and the withdrawal of certificates to the MarinTrust certification programme).

-To ensure applicants aim for full compliance with the IP the following condition applies: within 12 months of the FIP being accepted by the MarinTrust Governing Body Committee, at least one marine ingredient production site must pass a MarinTrust audit and satisfy both of the above criteria.
-If no production site has passed an audit by the 6 month mark, the MarinTrust Secretariat will open a dialogue with the applicant to determine the reasons for the delay.
+To ensure applicants aim for full compliance with the IP, the following condition applies: within 12 months of the FIP being accepted by the MarinTrust Governing Body Committee, at least one marine ingredient factories must pass a MarinTrust audit and satisfy both of the above criteria.
+If no factory has passed an audit by the 6 month mark, the MarinTrust Secretariat will open a dialogue with the applicant to determine the reasons for the delay.
 If the situation is not resolved following this communication, the IPAC will be asked to consider the application on a case by case basis to determine if any sanctions should be imposed against the applicant.

-The IPAC will have full authority to make any decisions regarding the continuation or not of an applicant on the programme.
+The IPAC will have full authority to make any decisions regarding an extension to this requirement and the continuation or not of an applicant on the programme.
+More information can be found in Annex 4.